FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/Filename_conventions.md

 The FNAME parameter can contain specific symbolic variables, such as &PART and &IDF.

-The name of the indirection file is preceded by the &lt;file-symb> character specific to each system.
-In most environments, the ‘#’ symbol is used.
+The name of the indirection file is preceded by the &lt;file-symb&gt;
+character specific to each system.
+In most environments, the ‘\#’ symbol is used.

 > **Note**
 >
-> Refer to the table of platform-specific characters that corresponds to your operating system.
+> Note: Refer to the table of platform-specific characters that corresponds to your operating system.

 A catalog entry is created for each file.
 Each file is transferred in the same way as any other file.